isomorphicdude/isomorphicdude.github.io/_pages/about.md

 ---
-layout: page
+layout: post
 title: About
 permalink: /about/
 ---

-I am @isomorphicdude, a Maths undergraduate at Imperial College London.
-I enjoy solving problems and learning about various fields of pure maths as well as statistics, especially machine learning.
+I am @isomorphicdude, a third year undergraduate student at Imperial College London.
+This is my personal blog where I talk about things I am interested in.